 I filled them with diced apples that I had sauteed in butter and then added some cinnamon and sugar.
 The result was very tasty but there was just a little something missing in my mind.
 I looked in the frig and found a jar of Sarabeth's Plum and Cherry preserves.
 I added a heaping tablespoon of the preserves to the sauteed apples before making the next batch and that did the trick!
 They were puffy, light and delicious on the outside and moist and flavorful inside!

-If you are lucky enough to have an aebleskiver pan you probably have a recipe already but I am sharing it for those of you who may be thinking about buying one like me :)
+If you are lucky enough to have an aebleskiver pan you probably have a recipe already but I am sharing it for those of you who may be thinking about buying one :)

 Aebleskiver – Danish Pancake Balls